igorfwds/atividadeRemota2/README.md

 Second remote activity from the curricular unity about Logic programming.

-In This activity, we need to do a questioner that checks whether the number is zero, odd or even.
+In this activity, we need to make a questioner that checks if the number of students in a random class is zero, odd or even.